subsquid/docs/docs/deploy-squid/pricing.md

 | 90.00% - < 95.00%       | 25%         |
 | < 90.00%          | 100%       |

 Note, that the SLA applies only to the provisioning the Aquarium services (API availability, provisioning of compute resources) and DO NOT apply to client code.
-In particular, if a squid is stuck due to a runtime upgrade, a bug in the runtime upgrade or upstream Archive/RPC issues, the SLA discounts does not apply.
-Similarly, the client is responsible for provisioning the compute profiles adequate to the expected traffic.
+In particular, if a squid is stuck due to a runtime upgrade, a bug in the runtime upgrade or upstream Archive/RPC issues, the SLA discounts do not apply.
+Similarly, the client is responsible for provisioning compute profiles adequate to the expected traffic.

 For Enterprise plan customers, individual SLA terms may be negotiated.